Become and remain a Merit Badge Counselor

-There are 3 documents that must be submitted in order to begin the process of becoming a Merit Badge Counselor.
-The position of Merit Badge Counselor does NOT require an application fee.
+Three (3) documents must be submitted in order to begin the process of becoming a Merit Badge Counselor.
+The position (code 42) of Merit Badge Counselor does NOT require an application fee.

 - Adult Application (even if you are already registered as a leader in a unit to become a merit badge counselor requires a separate or new application).
 The "Signature of unit committee chairman" or "Signature of chartered organization head or representative" are NOT required....however all other signatures and information is, including your Social Security Number.
 You have two (2) signature blocks to sign.
 Place "42" in the Position Code and "Merit Badge Counselor" in the Scouting position (description).
 If you fail to compete the application it WILL NOT be processed, you CANNOT become a Merit Badge Counselor unless the 2 application documents and 1 training document are complete, accurate and a background check is performed.
 This is a District level position, Unit Signatures are NOT required.

 Please remember to sign the page that asks:

 My signature below indicates that I have read, understand, and accept the accompanying disclosures and acknowledgments.

-- Merit Badge Counselor Information form.
+- Merit Badge Counselor Information form 34405.
 Please include all information asked for on this form as well.